 Debate: Future Policy Session

 An open debate with all speakers to identify key points as to

 When & Where

-RCVS Knowledge is the independent charity associated with the Royal College of Veterinary Surgeons (RCVS).
-Our ambition is to become a global intermediary for evidence based veterinary knowledge by providing access to information that is of immediate value to practising veterinary professionals and directly contributes to evidence based clinical decision-making.
+RCVS Knowledge is the independent charity partner of the Royal College of Veterinary Surgeons (RCVS).
+Our ambition is to become a global intermediary for evidence-based veterinary knowledge by providing access to information that is of immediate value to practising veterinary professionals and directly contributes to evidence-based clinical decision-making.

 To find out about upcoming RCVS Knowledge events, visit our website.

 RCVS Knowledge is a registered Charity No. 230886.
 Registered as a Company limited by guarantee in England and Wales No. 598443.
 Registered Office: Belgravia House | 62-64 Horseferry Road | London | SW1P 2AF